 Yes, you’ve guessed it, these “millionaire’s shortbread” are completely dairy and refined sugar-free.
 But don’t worry, I handed them out to a few people in the office and all of them said they couldn’t tell they were healthy, so there’s that.

 In fact, it was a colleague who gave me a cut out of the original recipe from BBC Good Food Magazine, which I’ve kept largely the same.
-However, I’ve gotten rid of the vanilla extract to the filling (too sweet!), added a smidge of almond butter to the base to ensure it holds together well whilst adding a depth of flavour, and used raw cacao powder instead of cocoa powder.
+However, I’ve gotten rid of the vanilla extract to the filling (too sweet!), added a smidge of almond butter to the base to ensure it holds together well whilst adding a depth of flavour (you can use peanut butter too if you prefer), and used raw cacao powder instead of cocoa powder for the top.

 Now, I’ve only made these once and although I usually like to have a bit of a play around before I post, OHMAGOD THESE ARE SO DELICIOUS I HAD TO SHARE THEM.